ScottPeterJohnson/kdbgen/README.md

 Keep in mind that nulls are special snowflakes in SQL.
 The above query for instance will never return any rows when passed null.

+#### Output parameter nullability
+Postgres does sometimes give nullability metadata on output parameters, but it can be shaky, and kdbgen assumes nullable where postgres isn't sure.
+You can override the nullability of output columns via the `columnCanBeNull` parameter to the `SqlQuery` annotation.

 #### Query result naming
 Assign a name to the query result using the `resultName` parameter of `@SqlQuery`.
 You can either use a simple name (`Foo`) and generate the wrapper class automatically,